Polarimetry: determination of the chirality and optical purity of substances

 • Manual polarimeters : suitable for applications requiring fine adjustment.

-Polarimetry is often used in conjunction with other analytical techniques, such as chromatography, for more complete characterization of samples.
+Polarimetry is often used in conjunction with other analytical techniques, such as chromatography, for a more complete characterization of samples.

 For which matrices is polarimetry suitable?